It’s official: Tesla CEO Elon Musk has taken charge of Twitter. Musk’s $44 billion acquisition of the bird app officially closed on Thursday night.

 According to Investopedia, there are different kinds of poison pill strategies, and the one we’ve just described (where you let all current shareholders buy discounted shares, except for the investor who’s trying to take over) is known as a “flip-in poison pill.”
 This strategy eventually results in the takeover becoming increasingly cost-prohibitive for the investor who wants to take over.

-Twitter’s poison pill strategy is expected to kick in if Musk’s stake in Twitter increases to 15% or higher.
+Twitter’s poison pill strategy was expected to kick in if Musk’s stake in Twitter increased to 15% or higher.

 April 18, 2022: On April 18, Twitter filed a Form 8-K with the SEC, which confirms and further explains how it plans to execute the poison pill strategy announced on April 15.

 As we mentioned earlier, the poison pill strategy Twitter is using involves allowing all current shareholders (except for Musk) to buy more shares at a discounted price.
 In this latest filing, that discounted price would be $210.
 The filing also confirms that the strategy will kick in if an “Acquiring Person” (like Musk) buys 15% or more of Twitter’s stock.

 April 21, 2022: In a new filing, Musk confirmed on April 21 that he has secured funding for buying Twitter.
 The filing states that the total amount secured via various kinds of loans and equity financing is $46.5 billion.
 The filing also mentions that Musk is considering starting what’s known as a “tender offer.”
 That’s when current shareholders are invited to sell their stock to an investor at a particular price.
 In this case, Musk is considering a tender offer in which he would buy shareholders’ stock at $54.20 per share.